noelmcloughlin/DunSceal/README.md

 The database is created using Room and it has two entities: a `DunEntity` and a `InvestigationEntity` that generate corresponding SQLite tables at runtime.

 Room populates the database asynchronously when it's created, via the `RoomDatabase#Callback`.
 To simulate low-performance, an artificial delay is added.
-To let other components know when the data has finished populating, the `MockDatabase` exposes a `LiveData` object..
+To let other components know when the data has finished populating, the `AppDatabase` exposes a `LiveData` object..

 To access the data and execute queries, you use a [Data Access Object](https://developer.android.com/topic/libraries/architecture/room.html#daos) (DAO).
-For example, a dunModel is loaded with the following query:
+For example, a dun is loaded with the following query:

 ```java
     @Query("select * from duns where id = :dunId")